dskunkler/BBCodeChallenge/README.md

 Process:

-  There are 10^4 7 digit palindromes and after finding out which ones are prime it widdled down possible solutions to 668.
+  There are 10^4 7-digit palindromes and after finding out which ones are prime it widdled down possible solutions to 668.
 I added each possible 7 digit prime palindrome to a set for quick lookup.
 The next step was to simply iterate through a splice of the string of pi.
 First I had to remove the period, but after that this was a simple lookup in our constructed set of possibilities.
 I found the solution on the 13,901 th iteration with a solution of 9149419.